 What’s revolutionary about starting a mill?
 Well, quite a lot, it turns out.
-Did you know that grain, bean, and oil seeds account for most of the world's diet, calories, nutrition, and cropland?
-Providing dense packages of flavor and great nutrition, these staple food crops have been at center of healthy human diets across the globe for thousands of years.
+We didn't realize that grain, bean, and oil seeds have accounted for most of the world's diet, calories, nutrition, and cropland across the globe for thousands of years.
+In today's industrial agriculture food system, those dense packages of nutrition have become synonymous with the dominance of GMOs, barren soil, chemical inputs, and dead zones in our most precious water resources.
+We want to change that.

-It’s funny how the personal becomes political.
-Our story starts with a case of existential anxiety.
-We asked: Why are grains and beans not part of the burgeoning local foods movement?
-That was 2007, when we saw that even the most diverse farmers markets from Bellingham to the San Francisco Bay area, to Des Moines, Chicago, and back to Ohio, were missing the crops that account for most of the world’s nutrition and cropland- staple grains and beans.
+Three years before we launched Shagbark Seed & Mill, in 2010, a case of existential anxiety begged the question, Why are grains and beans not part of the burgeoning local foods movement?
+That was 2007, when we saw that even the most diverse farmers markets around Ohio and around the country, were missing local grains and beans.

-We realized that the meals we made from the fruits, veggies, and animal products available at the local farmers market, still required grains and beans, which came from uncertain and distant origins.
-A jar of beans, a bag of rice, corn tortillas, a box of noodles- these foods provide dense packages of heart-healthy protein, fiber, energy, and nutrients, not to mention flavor and texture.
+After all, all our meals made from our visits to markets still required beans, a bag of rice, corn tortillas, a box of noodles, which all came from uncertain and distant origins.
+These foods provide dense packages of heart-healthy protein, fiber, energy, and nutrients, not to mention flavor and texture.

-In 2007, driven by a love for being outside and growing food, our personal unrest led us to apply for a Small Farmer/Rancher Grant from USDA’s North Central Region- Sustainable Agriculture Research and Education (NCR-SARE) to test high nutrition bean and grain varieties potentially suited to the Appalachian Ohio climate, to show farmers some techniques that might be suited to the small, irregular plots of the region.
+In 2007, that personal unrest led us to a Small Farmer/Rancher Grant from USDA’s North Central Region- Sustainable Agriculture Research and Education (NCR-SARE) to test high nutrition bean and grain varieties potentially suited to Appalachian Ohio, to show farmers some techniques that might be suited to the small, irregular plots of the region.
 With borrowed land, tractors, and implements, two seasoned veggie growers set out to learn staple foods.

-Since then, we have moved from being two starry-eyed greenhorns who thought we would be grain and bean farmers to figuring out how to start a seed cleaning and milling facility in tight quarters, how to be a workplace for employees, how to keep books, and how to borrow money from community members in our region when banks were dubious about our endeavor.
-With the help of so much community support, we have learned how to partner with farmers, and have the know-how for properly handling, storing, and processing grain to how to most efficiently clean up a ton of spilled beans, literally, and perhaps metaphorically.
+We've figured out how to run a seed cleaning and milling facility in tight quarters, how to be a workplace for employees, how to partner with farmers, and have the know-how for properly handling, storing, and processing grain, and how to keep books.
+And we have had to learn how how clean up a ton of spilled beans, literally, and perhaps metaphorically.

 Want to “decommodify the commodities”?
 You can help make access to local organic grains and beans the rule, rather than the exception.
 Join our team, intern with us, or find your local food policy council to promote food access that’s rooted in community, farmers markets, and great school lunches!